mushkin-v/MEV_Task_3_4_5_6/README.md

 №4 It is a demo of Drag & Drop operation with using of JavaScript.

-№5 It is a demo of Blog MySQl DB and SQL operations with it.
+№5 It is a demo of Blog MySQL DB and SQL operations with it.

-№6 It is a demo of Twitter MySQl DB and SQL operations with it.
+№6 It is a demo of Twitter MySQL DB and SQL operations with it.

 >Author [Mushkin Vitaliy].